btorreskunai/Kunai-handbook/Employment Policies/Working Remotely.md

 #### Dedicated Retrospectives

-Before an employee works remotely for an extended period of time (defined below),  they should schedule a retrospective with their manager for when they get back.
+Before an employee works remotely for an extended period of time (defined above), they should schedule a retrospective with their manager for when they get back.

 This meeting is essential for debriefing what did and didn't work in the time they were gone and ensuring lessons learned are rolled back into the way we work at Kunai.

 #### Loss of the privilege

 Having the flexibility to work remotely is a privilege.
-If an employee's unable to uphold the responsibilities that go along with that privilege, their manager should work with them through their 1:1s and dedicated retrospectives to resolve the issue.
+If an employee is unable to uphold the responsibilities that go along with that privilege, their manager should work with them through their 1:1s and dedicated retrospectives to resolve the issue.
 If the employee cannot resolve the issue, their manager can revoke the privilege.